element-hq/synapse/docs/usage/configuration/config_documentation.md

    not included in `scopes`.
 Set to `userinfo_endpoint` to always use the userinfo endpoint.

-* `extra_authorize_parameters`: String to string dictionary that will be passed as extra parameters to the authorization grant URL.
+* `additional_authorization_parameters`: String to string dictionary that will be passed as additional parameters to the authorization grant URL.

 * `allow_existing_users`: set to true to allow a user logging in via OIDC to match a pre-existing account instead of failing.
 This could be used if